xnfy520/extjs/docs/guides/command_compiler/README.md

 name.
 The default is "UTF-8".

 The `charset` directive is used to describe the encoding of an input file to the compiler.
-This does not effect the encoding of the output file.
+This does not affect the encoding of the output file.
 The content of the input file is converted to Unicode internally.

 ### Tagging